Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 * **What can you do with this specification?**

-The purpose of this specification will be to enable standardization across industry empowering customers to make more informed choices in the software solutions that they pick.
+The purpose of this specification will be to enable standardization across industry empowering individuals and organizations to make more informed choices in the software solutions that they pick.

 * **What problem does this solve?**